You are working on a project. Can you tell me what that project is called?

 Definitely!
 The technique I use creates a larger and different sound.
 You learn to consciously use open strings and very different kinds of voicing’s.

 What can people expect from the ‘ATOBE’ concert?

 It will be a beautiful, intense and unique concert.
-I play with fantastic musicians and I am very happy with them!
-Bass player Dan Simon and drummer Rob Kramer.
-All three of us strive for that musical freedom so that it becomes magical.
+I play with fantastic musicians!
+I strive for musical freedom so that it becomes magical.